 For an in-depth look at all of the features please refer to our manual, which can be downloaded via the link to the right.

 Line rental is paid in blocks of 1 month, and allows the YB3 to exchange information with the Iridium satellite network.
 You only pay for months in which you wish to use the YB3.
 No annual contract is required.
 Line rental costs £12.00 per month and includes access to The YBlog system for monitoring your device.
 If you have multiple devices then the line rental cost is £17.00 per month, and comes with access to our fully featured fleet management system, The Core.

 Credits are used each time you transmit.
-1 credit is used per tracking position or per 50 characters of message sent or received, plus 1 credit for an SMS delivery.
+1 credit is used per tracking position or per 50 characters of message sent or received.
+If SMS recipient(s) are selected 1 credit per 160 characters per recipient is charged.
 1 credit is also used if you check your mailbox and there are no messages waiting (A mailbox check).
 Credits do not expire unless you do not use your account at all for 12 months.
 Credits are shared/pooled between all of the devices on your account

 |Bundle||per Credit||Bundle Price|

 Iridium is the only satellite network that allows transmission of information from any point on Earth - other networks have no coverage in the polar regions, and have intermittent or no coverage in other marine and land areas.

 Iridium has 66 satellites in orbit around the Earth, allowing coverage anywhere on Earth 24 hours a day, 7 days a week.
 No other satellite network has truly global coverage.
 Messages sent via Iridium take just seconds to reach you, via e-mail or directly to your web-service.

 With each YB3 unit you will receive